Skip to main content

 CTF-Funded Study Utilizes Promising Blood Test for Predicting Cancer Risk in NF Patients

-In a groundbreaking study funded by the Children’s Tumor Foundation (CTF), researchers are developing a remarkable blood test capable of predicting the risk of malignant peripheral nerve sheath tumors (MPNSTs) in individuals with neurofibromatosis type 1 (NF1).
-This cutting-edge advancement offers a ray of hope for early detection and intervention, potentially transforming the landscape of NF management.
+In a publication led by Taylor Sundby, MD, and others, and funded by the Children’s Tumor Foundation, researchers are developing a remarkable blood test capable of predicting the risk of malignant peripheral nerve sheath tumors (MPNSTs) in individuals with NF1.
+This cutting-edge advancement offers hope for early detection and intervention, potentially transforming the landscape of NF management.
 MPNSTs are rare but aggressive tumors and pose significant challenges in NF1 patients, often eluding early detection until they reach advanced stages.
-However, this innovative blood test promises to revolutionize how healthcare providers monitor patients, enabling proactive measures to mitigate the risk of MPNST development.
-By providing a simple and non-invasive method for assessing MPNST likelihood, this research heralds a new era in NF care, offering patients and healthcare professionals a powerful tool in the fight against this complex condition.
+However, this innovative blood test could revolutionize how healthcare providers monitor patients, enabling proactive measures to mitigate the risk of MPNST development.
+This research heralds a new era in NF care by providing a simple and non-invasive method for assessing MPNST likelihood, offering patients and healthcare professionals a powerful tool in the fight against this complex condition.

 Read the pre-print of the study here.